kbrown2193/Symbols_Tilesets/README.md

 CATEGORY_SUBCATEGORY_NAME_TYPE

-Category is a two character code defining the category.
+CATEGORY is a two character code defining the category.
-Subcategory is a 3 character code defining the subcategory Name is a 3 character code defining the name.
+SUBCATEGORY is a 3 character code defining the subcategory.
+NAME is a 3 character code defining the name.
-Type is a 2 digit code defining the type of image,
+TYPE is a 2 digit code defining the type of image.

 Example: SC_ELC_CUS_03
-Category is Science
+CATEGORY is Science
-Subcategory is Electronics
+SUBCATEGORY is Electronics
-Name is Circuit Symbols (American / US)
+NAME is Circuit Symbols (American / US)
-Type is a transparent blackground with black foreground
+TYPE is a transparent blackground with black foreground

-Category Codes are;
+CATEGORY Codes are;

 AR : Art